zuozhenggh/learning-library/data-management-library/database/graph/quickstart-with-docker/load-graphs-from-files/load-graphs-from-files.md

 3. Now let's add some labels and other visual context.
 These are known as highlights.

+4. Click [here](https://objectstorage.us-ashburn-1.oraclecloud.com/n/c4u03/b/labfiles/o/highlights.json) to download the file named 'highlights.json'.

-4. Click on the Load button under Highlights (on the right side of the screen).
+5. Click on the Load button under Highlights (on the right side of the screen).

-5. Browse to the `customer_360` folder in the repository that you cloned in Lab1.
-That is, to `oracle-pg/graphs/customer_360` and choose the file named 'highlights.json' and click Open to load that.
+6. Browse the `highlights.json` file, click Open to load that.

   ![Load highlights for graph](./images/GraphVizLoadHighlights.png)

-6. The graph should now look like
+7. The graph should now look like

   ![Customer 360 graph with highlights](./images/GraphVizWithHighlights.png)